From the author of ‘Between’

 Beyond Retirement (since late ‘nineties)

-Undergrade degree with first class homours
+Undergrade degree with first class honours

 followed by a PhD